ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/02-self-balancing-trees.md

 Assume that a subtree is *right*-unbalanced -- meaning that the right child has a larger size, or a larger height, or in some other way is "heavier" than the left child.
-Let us call the left child A, and the right child consists of the two subtrees B and C.
+Let us call the left child $A$, and the right child consists of the two subtrees $B$ and $C$.
 To *left-rotate* this subtree, we make the right child $y$ the parent, and move the previous parent $x$ to the left so that it becomes a left child.
-When doing this, the previous left child of $y$ has to reattach itself as a right child of $x$ instead.
+When doing this, $B$ -- the previous left child of $y$ -- has to reattach itself as a right child of $x$ instead.

 ```
       |                     |